Beach Wedding Menu Ideas: 25 Dishes Your Guests Will Actually Rave About

 Vegetarian and Dietary-Inclusive Options That Don’t Feel Like an Afterthought

 And the demand goes deeper than that.
 About 50% of wedding clients at Ridgewells Catering now request a vegan option, with nearly all asking for at least vegetarian choices, as reported by WeddingWire.
-One catering company even executed a fully vegan menu for a 300-person wedding, proving that plant-based scales beautifully, according to Fortune.
+One catering company even executed a fully vegan menu for a 300-person wedding, proving that plant-based scales beautifully, per Fortune.

 The trick is making these dishes feel intentional, not like a sad afterthought plated next to the “real” food.